 - Marketing agreements

 - Reporting and recordkeeping requirements

-For the reasons set forth in the preamble, the Agriculture Marketing Service amends 7 CFR part 946 as follows:
+For the reasons set forth in the preamble, the Agriculture Marketing Services proposes to amend 7 CFR part 946 as follows:

 PART 946—IRISH POTATOES GROWN IN WASHINGTON

 Start Amendment Part

 1. The authority citation for 7 CFR part 946 continues to read as follows:End Amendment Part